Tomb Raider: Anniversary Controls & Gameplay Notes

 B

-When Lara is swimming underwater or on the surface, press Duck (B on the Wii) to dive deeper.
-Note that tapping Duck just briefly will move Lara downward just a bit—handy when trying to reach an object or lever underwater.
+When Lara is swimming underwater or on the surface, press Crouch (B on the Wii) to dive deeper.
+Note that tapping Crouch just briefly will move Lara downward just a bit—handy when trying to reach an object or lever underwater.
 Hold the button to continue swimming downward.

 Swim